Allen Friesen is in his eighth season as Head Track and Field Coach. He is also in his seventh season as Head Cross Country Coach.

 Gosewisch returns to William Penn after serving as a graduate assistant coach from 2012-2013.
 He has a Master's of Business Leadership degree from WPU in 2013.

-A 2010 graduate of Southern Illinois-Edwardsville, he majored in history.
-A national qualifier at the NCAA Division I and II levels, he was a captain of both the cross country and track and field squads as a senior.
+Gosewisch is a 2010 graduate of Southern Illinois-Edwardsville with a degree in history.
+He was a captain of both the cross country and track and field squads as a senior.

 A strong scholar, Gosewisch earned Collegiate All-American Scholar honors.
 He also picked up academic all-conference honors and was a member of the Chi Alpha Sigma Honor Society.